siemens/ix/packages/documentation/docs/theming/theme.md

 ## Additional Themes

-`@siemens/ix` provides the possiblity to load additional themes e.g the © Siemens AG Brand Theme which is limited only for Siemens AG Products.
+`@siemens/ix` provides the possiblity to load additional themes e.g. the © Siemens AG Brand Theme which is limited only for Siemens AG Products.

 For all Siemens AG employees please follow the [How to apply the Siemens Brand Theme to `@siemens/ix`](https://www.siemens.com)